Snow Trac: Usage

-While manufactured in Sweden, the Snow Trac proved to be a successful export and approximately 550 Snow Tracs were shipped to Alaska.
+While manufactured in Sweden, the Snow Trac proved to be a successful export with over half sold to North America.
+Approximately 550 Snow Tracs were shipped to Alaska.
 At least 200 units were shipped to Canadian telephone utility Northwest Telephone in the Yukon Territory, Canada.
 Approximately 200 Snow Tracs ended up at the Canadian National Railway, and Snow Tracs were also located at each of the microwave sites along the length of the ALCAN (Alaska Canadian Highway).
 At least 400 more Snow Tracs were known to have been shipped to the Lower 48 states of the United States.
 At least 200 were known to have been shipped to Scotland.

 The ability to configure the basic vehicle in many different ways allowed it to be suitable for multiple uses.
 In addition to the standard 7 person cabin, the Snow Trac was also available with a two-person enclosed cabin which had an exposed cargo area.
 Alternately, it could be ordered with only a windshield and side wing windows and a canvas top.
 (Most of the military versions were equipped in this fashion).
 A fully open-top version was also available and this version was used on sand in Texas oilfields, as well as by the British Commandos of the Royal Marines to carry a L6 Wombat anti-tank weapon.

 The Snow Trac was used successfully by NATO forces during the cold war between NATO and the USSR.
-The REME Museum of Technology in England has a Royal Marines Snow Trac on display as part of its Military Tracked Vehicle collection.
+The REME Museum at MOD Lyneham in England has a Royal Marines Snow Trac on display as part of its Military Tracked Vehicle collection.
 Military units are differentiated from civilian units by utilizing a 24-volt electrical system instead of the civilian 12-volt system.
 Military units also had the fuel tank moved outside the cabin area and mounted over the left (driver's side) track on the cargo ledge.
 Many military Snow Tracs were used by NATO forces as well as British Royal Marines forces.
 Military Snow Tracs were also often equipped with special hooking points so they could be transported quickly to remote regions by being carried under a helicopter without the need for special cargo carriers.
 The Snow Tracs utilitzed by NATO were later replaced by the 4-track amphibious articulated Volvo BV202 Bandvagn 202, and those were later replaced by a more evolved Hägglunds BV206 Bandvagn 206.